SkyDNA/SoupFFA-McpeBooster/ReadME.md

 <br>

-This Plugin supports now the original PocketMine-MP/pmmp and Pocketmine spoons like Tesseract
+This has now a MultiLang System with English and German, more cooming soon. change this easily in the config.yml

 <br>
 <br>